-- □ Work with the Volunteer in developing a Medical Treatment Plan using TG 540 Clinical Management of Sexual Violence and TG 545 Sexual Assault Mental Health Assessment and Care with the support of the FNS. - □ When the Volunteer returns from Medevac, review the ongoing Medical Treatment Plan and discuss options for ongoing support. - □ When all requested services have been provided to the Volunteer and she is medically cleared to return to site, notify the CD that the Volunteer is safe, medically cleared to return to site and that all services the Volunteer requested were provided.
+- □ Work with the Volunteer in developing a Medical Treatment Plan using TG 540 Clinical Management of Sexual Violence and TG 545 Sexual Assault Mental Health Assessment and Care with the support of the FNS. - □ When the Volunteer returns from Medevac, review the ongoing Medical Treatment Plan and discuss options for ongoing support. - □ When all requested services have been provided and medical clearance has been granted to the Volunteer, notify the CD that the Volunteer is safe, medically cleared to return to site, and that all services the Volunteer requested were provided.
 Do not provide the CD with any medically confidential information.
 Use the following template: